rjhunjhunwala/S.I.L.O.S/README.md

 <h1>S.I.L.O.S</h1>
 S.I.L.O.S or SIL is designed for a nostalgic view of the past.
 It is simple and minimalistic, but remains capable of universal computation.
 Feel free to [try this language online]( http://silos.tryitonline.net/#code=cHJpbnQgU2ltcGxlIEludGVycHJldGVkIExhbmd1YWdl&input=)!
-The interpreter is hosted by Dennis Mitchell. <b>Please do not pass the file name as a command line argument.
-Both the interpreter online and the version using command line arguments for file names put SILOS into a non interactive safe mode.
-Input is only taken through command line arguments one line for each line on stdin.
+The interpreter is hosted by Dennis Mitchell. <b>Please do not pass the file name as a command line argument.For Both the interpreter online and the version using command line arguments for file names SILOS is in a non interactive "safe mode".
+In safe mode input is only taken through command line arguments one argument per each line on stdin.
 No prompts are displayed, and no graphical output is given!</b>
 <hr/>
 <h2> S.I.L.O.S </h2>
 S.I.L.O.S stands for.